vijaykiran/hoplon/README.md

     [acme.super-transform :refer [uberdef]]))
 ```

+#### Definitions And Initialization

+Any ClojureScript expressions in the file between the page declaration and the
+page markup are evaluated when the page has loaded and the DOM is ready, but
+before the page markup is evaluated.

+#### Page Markup

+The last form in a Hoplon source file must always be the page markup.
+This is
+a HTML document with a `html` element containing exactly one `head` followed
+by one `body`.
+This markup is static and not evaluated, as such.
+Any markup
+inside the body, however, is evaluated as ClojureScript expressions when the
+page loads, and the result of this evaluation is appended into the page's
+empty `body`.

 ### Dataflow / Reactive Programming

 An example of how macros can be used to advantage is the `with-frp` macro that